 Second Wave Recycling is an organization that accepts older phones, iPods and MP3 players, tablets and e-readers, handheld gaming devices, smart watches and even charging cables.
 Newer and functional devices are refurbished and then sold for cash.
 Older devices are recycled.
 The money from those processes is donated to fund a designated charity.
-As of April 2019, Second Wave was actively funding the Wounded Warrior Project, which offers support services for military personnel who've been hurt while serving the U.S., but the organization has supported other causes, too, including charities that benefit medical patients, domestic abuse survivors, animals rescues, and many others.
+Second Wave is actively funding the Wounded Warrior Project, which offers support services for military personnel who've been hurt while serving the U.S., but the organization has supported other causes, too, including charities that benefit medical patients, domestic abuse survivors, animals rescues, and many others.
 You can choose which charity to support.

 4. Help Keep Your Community Safer

 Did you know that all cell phones sold in the U.S., regardless of their carrier subscription status, must be able to dial 911 in case of an emergency?
 So that half-decade-old phone tucked away in storage will still call for an ambulance or police assistance, provided the battery is chargeable.
-Secure the Call is an organization that accepts used cell phones and recycles them to victims of abuse for emergency use; to law enforcement (for instance to replace a broken screen on a phone a suspect intentionally damaged) and to classrooms for use in app development courses.
+911 Cell Phone Bank is an organization that accepts used cell phones and recycles them to victims of abuse for emergency use; to law enforcement (for instance to replace a broken screen on a phone a suspect intentionally damaged) and to classrooms for use in app development courses.